Skip to Content

 Smoked Pork Roast Pellet Grill

-The BEST way to serve this is with pulled pork sandwiches.
+Then toss with more sauce, pull to make 2 ingredient pulled pork the next day.
 We like those little sweet Hawaiian rolls cut in half with this in the middle.
 I like a little bit of crunch and cool so I always make a batch of blue cheese coleslaw to serve on top.

 Equipment